2021 Suez Canal obstruction: Legal compensation claims

-While the ship's owner indicated a willingness to agree to compensation, it might not shoulder the burden alone.
-The ship's Japanese owner, Shoei Kisen, declared "general average" on the morning of 4 April.
-This principle of maritime law states that "the owner of cargo on board a ship should contribute to the cost of rescuing the vessel during a major casualty event".
-Additional costs for owners of cargo could amount to a significant sum: the last time this was invoked, following the 2018 fire on the Maersk Honam, the adjustor fixed sums amounting to 54 per cent of cargo value for owners to release their cargo.
+Merchant marine operations, always complex, expensive, and risky, are regulated under the centuries-old international Admiralty law.
+The issue was complicated by the "labyrinthine ownership structure of container ships", issues of jurisdiction, and competing investigation results.
+While the ship's Japanese owner, Shoei Kisen, indicated a willingness to pay compensation, it might not shoulder the burden alone, and filed a lawsuit against the ship's operator.
+On 4 April, the owner declared "general average", a principle of maritime law that "the owner of cargo on board a ship should contribute to the cost of rescuing the vessel during a major casualty event".
+The previous time this was invoked, following the 2018 fire on the Maersk Honam, the adjustor fixed a salvage payment of 54% of the value for cargo owners to recover their property.
 This could be particularly damaging to owners of uninsured shipments, such as small businesses.
-The general average process was delayed by the seizure of the ship and of its cargo, as one of the key elements of the process is that "the goods and the ship must successfully reach the destination, otherwise, there is no general average", and the prospect of this happening was dramatically reduced by the ship's arrest.
-Further complications were caused by the huge amount of cargo interests involved, which would not only complicate an eventual discharge operation (which would be difficult with the existing facilities at Port Said) but also cause further paperwork issues.
+The general average process was stalled by the seizure of the ship, as the process requires that "the goods and the ship must successfully reach the destination, otherwise, there is no general average".
+Further complications were caused by the huge number of cargo interests involved.